richardbiely/gaia-ecs/README.md

 > After you update to a new version of Xcode you might start getting "Ignoring CMAKE_OSX_SYSROOT value: ..." warnings when building the project.
 Residual cmake cache is to blame here.
 A solution is to delete files generated by cmake.
 >
 > Linker issue:<br/>
-> When not bulding the project from Xcode and using ***ld*** as your linker, if XCode 15 or later is installed on your system you will most likely run into various issues: https://developer.apple.com/documentation/xcode-release-notes/xcode-15-release-notes#Linking.
+> When not building the project from Xcode and using ***ld*** as your linker, if XCode 15 or later is installed on your system you will most likely run into various issues: https://developer.apple.com/documentation/xcode-release-notes/xcode-15-release-notes#Linking.
 In the CMake project a workaround is implemented which adds "-Wl,-ld_classic" to linker settings but if you use a different build system or settings you might want to do same.

 ### Project settings
 Following is a list of parameters you can use to customize your build